Autumn Internationals: Talking points from week three - Rugby World

 * Accuracy and execution are buzzwords in rugby and the All Blacks showed again that nobody finishes like they do.
 Waisake Naholo’s opening try owed much to Aaron Smith’s decision to ignore the crowded Damian McKenzie and find his 14 in space on the right.

-Naholo got the next too as New Zealand stretched Wales left and right from a tap, Anton Lienert-Brown supported Reiko Ioane’s run for the third try and Ioane intercepted for number four.
+Naholo got the next too as New Zealand stretched Wales left and right from a tap, Anton Lienert-Brown supported Rieko Ioane’s run for the third try and Ioane intercepted for number four.

 Ioane applied the killer blow from a slick set move off a left-field scrum and engaged in a spot of sledging – “look at the score” – before Wayne Barnes called time on a breathless match.